ralphcasipe1/just-do-the-testing/README.md

 - 🌟 A quote that could possibly give you insight, realization and etc.
 - 💡 Additional information or something to take not of.
-- ⚠️  A cautionary kind of quote for before or after you do the said content.
+- ⚠️  A cautionary kind of quote to help readers that the said content may not be for everyone.
 ____________

 ## ☯️ The Way of Testing